sabrinaluo/hexo-theme-replica/README.md

 ## Version
 #### v1.0
-Github UI before 2017, which is using the grey navbar
+Github UI before 2017, which uses the grey navbar

 #### v2.0 (in progress)
-Github UI in 2017, which is using the black navbar
+Github UI in 2017, which uses the black navbar

 ## Setup
 #### Install